 Your diet is either helping or hurting you!

 Your diet or nutrition is an integral part of how your body functions.
-What you put in your mouth on a daily basis is either helping or hurting your body.
-The typical American diet is loaded with refined and processed foods such as white bread and high fructose corn syrup to name a couple.
-Wether you are a seasoned athlete or a working professional it does not matter your diet is working for or against you depending on what your eating.
-If you had or have a high performance sports car would you put a crappy gasoline in it that would make it run less than it’s capable?
+What you put in your mouth daily is either helping or hurting your body.
+The typical American diet is full of refined and processed foods such as white bread and high fructose corn syrup to name a couple.
+Whether you are a seasoned athlete or a working professional, it does not matter your diet is working for or against you depending on what you’re eating.
+If you had or have a high-performance sports car would you put crappy gasoline in it that would make it run less than it’s capable?
 No probably not so then why would you do the same to your own body?
 Your diet can affect everything from blood pressure, mental clarity, sleep patterns and energy levels.
-If you aren’t a label reader of the foods you buy in the store then my advice to you is start reading them!
-This can be a chore at first but once you become educated on what ingredients to stay away from you will find it quite easy to pick out what you should and should not be eating.
+If you aren’t a label reader of the foods you buy in the store, then my advice to you is start reading them!
+At first this can be a chore becoming educated on what ingredients to avoid.
+Once you become educated, you will find it quite easy to pick out what you should and should not be eating.

 Foods To Avoid